Web103QPRBKA/CPWeb103FinalProject2025/README.md

 ✅ Baseline Features (MUST complete ALL) Complete all of the baseline features.
 These features use the core skills developed in this course, including designing a database schema, creating a server, and connecting a frontend to the server.

 -[x] The web app includes an Express backend app and a React frontend app.
--[] The web app includes dynamic routes for both frontend and backend apps.
+-[x] The web app includes dynamic routes for both frontend and backend apps.
 -[] The web app is deployed on Render with all pages and features working.

 Backend Features